The renovation of the Museum of Central Finland

 The museum of central Finland, designed by architect Alvar Aalto, was completed in 1960 in Ruusupuro, Jyväskylä.
-The building is plastered white and represents Alvar Aaltos white period.
+The building is plastered white and represents Aalto’s white period.
 The museum consists of an L-shaped building with three floors.
-The exhibition areas are located in the larger part of the building, while the workspaces, the café, and the lecture rooms are located in the smaller part.

 The expansion, completed in 1990, was planned by architectural company Alvar Aalto & Co., and is located on the slope below the old building.
 Due to this, the entryway was moved down to the marketplace together with Alvar Aalto Museum.